Learn how to make an Angel Costume with this DIY Angel Costume Tutorial and free pattern!

 Sew the sleeves and bodice together the normal way for a peasant dress.
 Go here for more in-depth instructions.

-Gather the 2nd tier to the width of the first tier and attach to the bottom of the 1st tier.
+Gather the 2nd tier to the width of the first tier and attach it to the bottom of the 1st tier.

 Gather the 3rd tier to the width of the 2nd tier and attach to the bottom of the 3rd tier.